Hanazono Shrine “Tori no Ichi” Festival

 The festival is crowded with people seeking “Kumade” (bamboo rake) of prosperous business

-In annual event “Tori no ichi” (the cock fair) is continued from the Edo era that opens every year in November, crowded with a lot of people seeking “Kumade” (bamboo rake) is an item to fulfill the wishes of the prosperous business.
+In annual event “Tori no Ichi” Festival (The Cock Fair) is continued from the Edo era that opens every year in November.
+Many people visit to purchase “Kumade” (bamboo rake) which is an item to fulfill the wishes of the prosperous business.

 |Address||5-17-3 Shinjuku Shinjuku-ku, Tokyo|